 In [1], a class of compositional DTSPNs with generally distributed discrete time transition delays was proposed, called dts-nets.
-The denotational semantics of a stochastic extension (we call it stochastic ACP or sACP) of a subset of Algebra of Communicating Processes (ACP) [5] can be constructed via dts-nets.
+The denotational semantics of a stochastic extension (we call it stochastic ACP or sACP) of a subset of Algebra of Communicating Processes (ACP) [8] can be constructed via dts-nets.
 There are two types of transitions in dts-nets: immediate (timeless) ones, with zero delays, and time ones, whose delays are random variables having general discrete distributions.
 The top-down synthesis of dts-nets consists in the substitution of their transitions by blocks (dts-subnets) corresponding to the sequence, choice, parallelism and iteration operators.
 It was explained how to calculate the throughput time of dts-nets using the service time (defined as holding time or delay) of their transitions.
 For this, the notions of service distribution for the transitions and throughput distribution for the building blocks were defined.
 Since the throughput time of the parallelism block was calculated as the maximal service time for its two constituting transitions, the analogue of the step semantics approach was implemented.

-In [52, 53], an SPA called Theory of Communicating Processes with discrete stochastic time (TCP^{dst}) was introduced.
-Its actions have (deterministic) discrete real time delays (including zero time delays) or stochastic time delays.
-The algebra generalizes real-time processes to discrete stochastic time ones by applying real-time properties to stochastic time and imposing race condition to real time semantics.
-TCP^{dst} has an interleaving operational semantics in terms of stochastic transition systems.
+In [68, 69], an SPA called Theory of Communicating Processes with discrete stochastic time $(TCP^{dst})$ was introduced, later in [66] called Theory of Communicating Processes with discrete real and stochastic time $(TCP^{drst})$ .
+It has discrete real time (deterministic) delays (including zero time delays) and discrete stochastic time delays.
+The algebra generalizes real time processes to discrete stochastic time ones by applying real time properties to stochastic time and imposing race condition to real time semantics. $TCP^{dst}$ has an interleaving operational semantics in terms of stochastic transition systems.
 The performance is analyzed via discrete time probabilistic reward graphs which are essentially the reward transition systems with probabilistic states having finite number of outgoing probabilistic transitions and timed states having a single outgoing timed transition.
 The mentioned graphs can be transformed by unfolding or geometrization into discrete time Markov reward chains (DTMRCs) appropriate for transient or stationary analysis.